 Please note that COVID-19 protocols are in effect and supersede some of the following information.
 Meals on Wheels is currently delivering five frozen meals once a week to all clients.

-The Meals on Wheels program offers two types of home-delivered meals – hot meals delivered daily (Monday through Friday) and frozen meals delivered once weekly.
-Most meals served in Jefferson County are hot meals, which are delivered daily by volunteers.
-Frozen meals are generally provided in areas where we do not offer daily hot food delivery or in other very specific circumstances as determined by our case managers.
+The Meals on Wheels program offers two types of home-delivered meals: hot meals delivered daily (Monday through Friday) and frozen meals delivered once weekly.
+Most meals served in Jefferson County are hot meals delivered daily.
+Frozen meals are generally provided in more isolated outlying areas or in other very specific circumstances as determined by our case managers.

-General qualifications for the program require clients to be age 60 or older and typically homebound.
-Prior to placement as an active participant in Meals on Wheels, a case manager will conduct an in-home assessment to confirm a potential client’s qualification for the program.
+General qualifications for the program require clients to be age 60 or older, or disabled, and typically homebound living in Jefferson County.
+There are no income limits or restrictions required to receive service.
+Prior to becoming an active participant in Meals on Wheels, a case manager will conduct an in-home assessment to confirm a potential client’s qualification for the program.